How to Plan a Colorado Micro Wedding or Elopement

 There are several benefits to a micro wedding — aside from the huge money savings!

 You’ll also get to spend more time with your guests since you won’t have to spread your attention as far and wide.
-The age-old dilemma of setting up a seating plan that suits everyone is no problem when all your guests already get along with one another.

 One of the biggest benefits of planning a micro wedding is that you’ve got an almost unlimited amount of venues to choose from, especially if you choose to make your nuptials official in a courthouse before the time.